campbelljlowman/fazool-api/README.md

 - As a Fazool user, I can join a session and see the queue of songs, add songs to the queue and vote for songs I want to hear

 # Env setup
+`make init` runs these commands

 1. Install go
+2. Setup postgres server (see make target)
-2. cd to project root
+3. cd to project root
-3. run `go run .`
+4. run `go run .`